French economy operating down 12% under new lockdown - c.bank

 The Bank of France said economic activity was expected to be reduced by 12% of normal levels as a result, worse than the 4% drop in October but far better than the 31% loss seen in April during one of the strictest lockdowns in Europe.

+"Before the second wave we thought we'd have a recession of a bit less than 9%, we now expect that for the whole of 2020 we will be between -9 and -10%," Bank of France Governor Francois Villeroy de Galhau said on RTL radio.

-To make its estimates, the central bank drew on its monthly survey of 8,500 business leaders, which was conducted this time on Oct.
-28-Nov.4 with 90% of responses coming after the lockdown started.
+To estimate the impact of the lockdown on the economy, the central bank drew on its monthly survey of 8,500 business leaders, which was conducted this time between Oct.
+28 and Nov.
+4, with 90% of responses coming after the lockdown started.

 Meanwhile, businesses in manufacturing expected to operate at a loss of only 7% of their normal activity and construction 8%, the central bank said.